-I Corinthians 14:33, For God is not the author of confusion, but of peace, as in all the churches of the saints.
+I Corinthians 14:33, For God is not the author of confusion, but of peace, as in all churches of the saints.

+God’s truth always brings the spirit of peace.
+Nebuchadnezzar’s spirit troubled him.
+At the time of the writings of Daniel there were many gods in Babylon.
 History shows that they had a god for every facet of life.
-Confusion was the order of the day, but of course the Babylonian’s didn’t know it.
+Confusion was the order of the day, but of course the Babylonians didn’t know it.
 God wanted to reveal Himself through His servant Daniel.

-Daniel then tells the dream.
+Daniel then tells the dream:

 Daniel 2:31, “Thou O King, sawest, and behold a great image.
 This great image, whose brightness was excellent, stood before thee; and the form was terrible.
-32, This image’s head was of fine gold, his breast and arms were of silver, his belly and thighs of brass, 33, and his legs of iron, and his feet part of iron and part of clay.
-34, thou sawest till that a stone was cut without hands, which smote the image upon his feet that were of iron and clay, and break them to pieces.
+32, This image’s head was of fine gold, his breast and arms were of silver, his belly and his thighs of brass, 33, his legs of iron, and his feet part of iron and part of clay.
+34, thou sawest till that a stone was cut out without hands, which smote the image upon his feet that were of iron and clay, and brake them to pieces.
 35, Then was the iron, the clay, the brass, the silver, and the gold, broken to pieces together and became like the chaff of the summer threshing floors; and the wind carried them away, that no place was found for them; and the stone that smote the image became a great mountain, and filled the whole earth.”

-Daniel 2:36, “This is the dream; and we will tell the interpretation thereof before the King.
-37, Thou O King, art a king of kings: for the God of heaven hath given thee a kingdom, power, strength, and glory”.
+Daniel 2:36, This is the dream; and we will tell the interpretation thereof before the King.
+37, “Thou O King, art a king of kings: for the God of heaven hath given thee a kingdom, power, strength, and glory”.

 Not only did Daniel tell the king what he dreamed but also what the dream meant.
 The dream told to the king by Daniel was exceptional compared to the work of his wise men so his reaction is quite extraordinary.

-Daniel 2:47, The king answered unto Daniel and said “Of a truth it is that your God is a God of Gods, and a Lord of kings, and a revealer of secrets, seeing thou couldest reveal this secret”.
+Daniel 2:47, The king answered unto Daniel and said “Of a truth it is that your God is a God of gods, and a Lord of kings, and a Revealer of secrets, seeing thou couldest reveal this secret”.

 We are all God’s children and we will all in our own time have the same humility as the king had.

-1 Peter 6:7, “Ye also, as living stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Jesus Christ.
+1 Peter 2:5, “Ye also, as living stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God through Jesus Christ.

 God is going to use these living stones (collectively as His people) to destroy the image revealed to the king.
 The stone, cut out without hands, shows it was the work of God and not men.
-This stone will destroy the confusion that have made up all kingdoms of the world since the beginning, and grow into a great mountain called the Kingdom of God.
+This stone will destroy the confusion within mens minds that have made up all kingdoms of the world since the beginning, and grow into a great mountain called the Kingdom of God.
 God is allowing the ideas and imaginations of men to run their course.